cube-drone/rt0/players-guide/src/player/combat.md

 Once there are >= 20 cards in the Discard pile, the Discard pile is shuffled back into the deck.

 ### The Tower
-* When The Tower is drawn, it must be played on The Tower, immediately, interrupting any abilities in play.
+* Any time The Tower is drawn, it must be played immediately, interrupting any abilities in play.
-* If an ability calls for card draw and the card drawn is The Tower, the ability does not activate.
+* If an ability calls for card draw and the card drawn is The Tower, the ability **does not activate**.
 * The player discards all cards on all of their Abilities, including The Tower, then shuffles the discard pile back into their deck and ends their turn.
 * The Tower is a reset - at the end of the Tower turn, the player should have a full deck.